himanshu3997/smart-street-light/README.md

 # smart-street-light
+The main aim of the project is to reduce energy comsumption and increase effciency of street light and also operate them remotely
 This is an IOT project on smart street light system, where the street light will only glow when a car passes through it and will remain off during day.
 It uses: